palomakop/journal/README.md

 - set up a systemctl service for gunicorn

 to do:
-- set up backups for image files and database. (will probably just set up a cron job on my main computer to run an "scp" command)
+- set up backups for image files and database